Skip to main content

 • Signal quality high enough that a published headline score is not misleading

-Note: before the full composite score is ready, you may see individual dimension observations in the conversational interface.
-Those are partial signals, not a partial Friction Score — the composite score is only published when all required dimensions reach confidence threshold.
+Note: before the full composite score is ready, you may see individual dimension signals in the conversational interface.
+Those are partial signals, not a partial Friction Score — the composite score is only published when all required dimensions reach the confidence threshold.
 If the composite gate is not met, you do not get a headline Friction Score that implies the full model is ready — not a partial composite, not a “low” estimate.
-That is separate from early-window signals: you may still see Friction Pulse observations (single facts, no multi-pattern claim), and some accounts may show per-dimension readouts before the composite is final, as described in First use and Quickstart.
-The confidence gate applies to the full composite, not to every individual observation.
+That is separate from early-window signals: you may still see Friction Pulse signals (single facts, no multi-pattern claim), and some accounts may show per-dimension readouts before the composite is final, as described in First use and Quickstart.
+The confidence gate applies to the full composite, not to every individual signal detection.
 Friction Score architecture and confidence gate

 Why waiting is a feature